1j01/anypalette.js/README.md

 If the changes are good/positive, that's good!
 Commit the changes along with the source code.
 If the changes are bad/negative, try to fix the regression.
 If all the files are deleted, not just changed, make sure to run `git submodule update --init`
+`*.out.2.*` files are for files that are saved differently when loading a saved file.
+Ideally we want none of these.

 Don't commit `build/anypalette.js` until cutting a release (to reduce noise and avoid conflicts when reverting and such).